Variables are "containers" for storing information.

 The scope of a variable is the part of the script where the variable can be referenced/used.

-A variable declared within a PHP function is local and can only be accessed within that function:
+A variable declared within a function has a LOCAL SCOPE and can only be accessed within that function:

-To access a global variable from within a function, use the global keyword:
+The global keyword is used to access a global variable from within a function.

 PHP also stores all global variables in an array called $GLOBALS[index].
 The index holds the name of the variable.
 This array is also accessible from within functions and can be used to update global variables directly.